mugenen/GlyphControl-release/README.md

 textcaps5K_epoch_10_model_wo_ema.ckpt | TextCaps 5K  | 10 | $58/30$  | $64/34$ | $1.01/2.40$ | $33.8/35.1$
 textcaps5K_epoch_20_model_wo_ema.ckpt | TextCaps 5K  | 20 | $57/32$  | $66/38$ | $0.97/2.26$ | $34.2/35.5$
 textcaps5K_epoch_40_model_wo_ema.ckpt | TextCaps 5K  | 40 | $\bf{71}/\bf{41}$ |  $\bf{77}/\bf{46}$ | $\bf{0.55}/\bf{1.67}$ | $\bf{34.2}/\bf{35.8}$ |

+Although the models fine-tuned on TextCaps 5K demonstrate high OCR accuracy, the creativity and diversity of generted images may be lost.
+Feel free to try all the provided checkpoints for comparison.

+## :floppy_disk: Glyph Instructions

+* **Text character information**: GlyphControl allows for the specification of not only single words but also phrases or sentences composed of multiple words.
+As long as the text is intended to **be placed within the same area**, users can customize the text accordingly.

+* **Text line information**: GlyphControl provides the flexibility to assign words to multiple lines by adjusting the **number of rows**.
+This feature enhances the visual effects and allows for more versatile text arrangements.

+* **Text box information**: Users have control over the font size of the rendered text by modifying the **width** property of the text bounding box.
+The location of the text on the image can be specified using the **coordinates** of the top left corner.
+Additionally, the **yaw rotation angle** of the text box allows for further adjustments.
+By default, the text is rendered following the optimal width-height ratio, but users can define a specific width-height ratio to precisely control the height of the text box (not recommended).

+Users should provide the above three types of glyph instructions for inference.

 ## :firecracker: Inference